Skip to main content

 JavawithLang(), withTheme(), withFormatter(Formatter.TERMINAL)

-CLIdefault formatter, --theme
+CLIdefault formatter, --theme, --background, --width

 Example